-Drunk driving causes thousands of accidents and hundreds of thousands of injuries every year.
+Drunk driving causes thousands of accidents and hundreds of thousands of injuries every year, and they’re sadly common in Texas.
 If you have been unfortunate enough to be one of those victims, you may be wondering what options you have available to you when it comes to getting help with the treatment you need and recovering the damages you have sustained.

-Look no further—on this blog we’ll go over the basic things you need to know about drunk driving accident claims, what steps you should take, and your rights as a victim.
+Look no further—in this blog, our team from the Austin, Texas-based Stewart Law Firm will go over the basic things you need to know about drunk driving accident claims, what steps you should take, and your rights as a victim.

 Get Medical Attention ASAP